Table of Contents

 try: try block is used to raise the exception.

-except: except block is used to handle the exception which are raise by try block.
+except: except block is used to handle the exception which is raised by try block.

 def testing(n):